tomzmtl/prism/readme.md

 # Prism

-A color-generation API.
+A small API that returns RGB colors as JSON.

 ### Endpoints

-`api/color` Gets a randomly-generated color in RGB format.
+`GET` `api/color` Gets a randomly-generated color in RGB format.
+Adds it as new entry in DB.

 ### Color format